zhangenzhi/tki/README.md

-# Regularization By Validation - rebyval
+# Regularization By Validation - tki
 A way to bridge validation loss with regularization  by deep-style approximator.